Change Orders: Stop Leaving Money on the Table

 What are the Most Common Reasons for Change Orders

-While there can be many different reasons for requiring change orders during construction projects, we can break down the most common reasons for issuing them into four categories:
+While there can be many different reasons for change order requests during construction projects, we can break down the most common reasons for issuing them into four categories:

 • Site Conditions